Some useful post-operative advice

 Driving

-You may travel as a passenger in a car the day after your operation.
+You may travel as a passenger in a car as soon as you leave hospital and certainly to get home from the hospital.

-You should not drive for at least six weeks, or at your surgeon’s discretion.
-If you are a passenger, break up long journeys hourly.
-When you are fit enough to drive again, don’t forget to tell your insurance company you have an artificial hip.
-It is important that you do not drive until you feel fully in control of the car in an emergency situation.
+You should not drive for at least six weeks or at your surgeon’s discretion.
+Break up long journeys hourly.
+When you are fit enough to drive again do not forget to tell your insurance company you have an artificial hip.
+It is important that you do not drive until you feel fully in control of the car in an emergency situation, i.e. you can perform an emergency stop without hesitation.
+This is usually after 6 weeks or after you have seen your surgeon at your follow up.

-- Slide the seat back on its runners to give maximum leg room
+- Slide the passenger seat back on its runners to give maximum leg room.

-- sit onto the side of the seat
+- Sit onto the side of the seat facing out of the door.

-- turn towards the outside, lift each leg out into the gutter, one at a time
+- Turn towards the outside, lifting each leg out into the gutter, whilst swivelling yourself round.

 Pain relief